 We believe Education is the answer necessary to change the culture regarding humane treatment of animals.
+All animals deserve to be treated with kindness and respect.

 Our Animal Appreciation class teaches primary and secondary children in Baja how to be responsible pet owners.
 Animals and kids go together naturally, but how they treat those animals is learned behavior.
 Children learn by example both good and bad.
 Unfortunately, in Baja role models are few and far between which makes our program that much more a necessity.